Pieri-type multiplication formula for quantum Grothendieck polynomials: Some lemmas on directed paths in the quantum Bruhat graph.

 \paragraph{\bf Subcase 2.2.} Assume that the edge corresponding to $(i,m)$ is a quantum edge; in this case, \eqref{eq:c12} holds.
 Combining \eqref{eq:c2} and \eqref{eq:c12}, we see that $v(m) < v(j) < v(i)$, which contradicts $v(m) \in [v(j),v(i)]$.

 This proves part (1).

 (2) By using part (1), we can prove part (2) by exactly the same argument as for \cite[Lemma~2.9]{LS}.
-This completes the proof of Lemma~\ref{lem:LS29}. \end{proof} \begin{lem} There does not exist a directed path of the form:
+This completes the proof of the lemma. \end{proof} The following lemma is used in the proof of Claim~\ref{c471} (in order to obtain the equality $u=t$). \begin{lem} There does not exist a directed path of the form\,{\rm:}

 in $\QBG(S_{\infty})$ for any $v \in S_{\infty}$ and $1 \le i < j < l < m$. \end{lem}

 \begin{proof} Suppose, for a contradiction, that there exists a directed path of the form \eqref{eq:LS29a-1a}.
 Let $n \in \BZ_{\ge 1}$ be such that $n > m$ and $v \in S_{n}$, and let $\lng \in S_{n}$ be the longest element.
 Then, by multiplying the directed path $\bp$ by $w_{\circ}$ on the left, we obtain a directed path